fieldbook/api-docs/codelets/github.md

 }
 ```

-Basically, we're saying:

->Find a line that starts with "http", then has "/records/" after a bit,
-followed by a Mongo ID, and capture that ID.

-This is pretty lazy, but it works well enough.

 Now that we can grab the record ID off the description, we need to check if
 there even is one.
 If not, we'll just stop here: